almajid-a/sharepoint-requirements-register/README.md

 ## Solution

-This project provides a SharePoint List-based system that enables:
+This project provides a Microsoft List-based system that enables:

 - Structured requirement tracking
 - Stakeholder linkage using lookup fields